Teriparatide

 A fragment of Thymosin Beta-4.
 Drives cell migration and tissue repair, used for chronic soft-tissue stuff.

-EPO-derived peptide that targets the innate-repair receptor without the red-blood-cell side of erythropoietin.
-Studied for neuropathic pain, sarcoidosis, diabetic complications.
+A compound studied for calming nerve pain and inflammation without raising red blood cells.
+An EPO-derived peptide that targets the innate-repair receptor without the red-blood-cell side of erythropoietin, studied for neuropathic pain, sarcoidosis, and diabetic complications.

-Recombinant GLP-2 analog.
-FDA-approved 2012 for short bowel syndrome with intestinal failure.
-Different receptor and indication than the GLP-1 weight-loss drugs.
+A gut drug that helps people with short bowel syndrome absorb more nutrients.
+A recombinant GLP-2 analog, FDA-approved in 2012 for short bowel syndrome with intestinal failure; it hits a different receptor and indication than the GLP-1 weight-loss drugs.